salaee/RosRobotNavigation/README.md

 ```sh
 $ roslaunch comp6912_project_world all.launch
 ```
-Now you should see the world envrionment being launched and the last step is to run one of the three scripts available in `comp6912_project`.
+Now you should see the world envrionment being launched and the last step is to run one of the three scripts available in `comp6912_project`. <br>
 For instance: (in a new terminal)
 ```sh
 $ rosrun comp6912_project pass_corridor.py